Be Smart to Stay Safe: Harnessing Technology for Safer and More Efficient Buildings

 Big Tech is already playing a major role in supporting government digitisation.
 Microsoft, Amazon, and Google have all rolled out cloud services specifically for government agencies, and as more cities, and localities accelerate their digital transformations, these companies will be well-positioned to meet the growing demand.

 While many people have gone well over half a year without having to commute to work, most are all too familiar with the perils of clogged streets and highways, potholes and other road hazards, and all the other stresses and inconveniences a work commute can bring.
 Fortunately, advances in technology are paving the road for smoother journeys.

-With tactile insights, cities can analyze traffic trends, detect hazards in real time, conduct timely road maintenance, map out poor road conditions, to predict and prevent deterioration and much more.
-Armed with this data, cities can prioritize the most urgent infrastructure repair projects – boosting local economies and the quality of commuters’ journeys.
+With tactile insights, cities can analyse traffic trends, detect hazards in real time, conduct timely road maintenance, map out poor road conditions, to predict and prevent deterioration and much more.
+Armed with this data, cities can prioritise the most urgent infrastructure repair projects – boosting local economies and the quality of commuters’ journeys.

 Digital Water and Wastewater Treatment

 Digital water technologies — including internet of things sensors and data analytics are taking off, such technologies will enable cities to monitor their water supply in real time, detect and rapidly address any water infrastructure issues, and optimise resource management.

 For instance, water technology innovators have developed web-based solutions for water management professionals to remotely monitor every water meter in a network in real time, with instantaneous alerts to any anomalies so officials can quickly address them.